 UX London is a three-day conference organized by Clearleft that offers a flexible ticket option so you can attend specific sessions that you are most interested in.
 Day 1 is focused on product, Day 2 service takes center stage, and Day 3 explores design.
 Attendees love the hands on workshops and are impressed with the quality of the presentations, as well as the low key social activities as an alternative way to engage with your peers, like bowling and karaoke.

 Jun 7-9, 2017

 San Francisco, CA USA

 For those of you that work at an enterprise company, Enterprise UX, produced by Rosenfeld Media, is geared towards you.
 The conference is specifically designed for the unique user experience challenges that can be found within enterprise businesses.
 The conference will cover how UX is practiced in enterprises like Pacific Gas and Electric, Hewlett-Packard, and SAP and how UX is changing the way these businesses work.
 Themes covered include crafting enterprise experiences, transcending silos, and creating a legacy.

 Now in its 15th year, UX design professionals gather in San Francisco for this intensive and high-quality community building conference full of inspiring talks and hands-on skills training.
 It is highly regarded as one of the best UX conferences in the world.

 2016 speakers included Jesse James Garrett, Irene Au and Alan Cooper.
-To get a sense of what your ticket includes, check out videos from last year here.

 I hope you get an opportunity to attend one or more of these conference over the course of the next few months.
 If the list above doesn’t work for your schedule, there are many more UX events and conferences popping up all over the world.
 We would love to hear about your favorites.